EdVenty/blackRacers/README.md

 	- ` InetConnection.py`-server creation file on Raspberry Pi
 7. Files in the main partition:
 	- `wroracer` -a program that runs on the robot and controls its actions
-	- `wroracer_last_win.py ` -the program that was used at regional competitions
 	- `start_robot.py`-a file that runs on the main computer
 	- ` README.md ` -a file with the user's guide and an overview of the repository